 Getting started with Push Notifications

-Opsview Monitor and Opsview Monitor Mobile supports the ability to use Push Notifications to receive alerts about your network devices.
+Opsview Monitor and Opsview Cloud Mobile support Push Notifications to receive alerts about your network devices.
 This article explains how to use and configure Push Notifications within Opsview.

 The following diagram explains the process of sending messages from your Opsview Monitor server to your Opsview Monitor Mobile device.
 The workflow is split into two parts: Registration and Delivery.

 - Your Opsview Monitor server must have access to the internet to reach the Opsview Push servers.

 - Your Opsview Monitor Mobile app must have access to the internet to receive Apple/Android push notifications.

 - Your device requests a token from Apple or Google’s servers.